martinbean/martinbean.dev/_posts/2013-10-09-php-north-west-2013-conference.md

 ---
 layout: post
-meta_description: A review of this year’s PHP North West conference, held in Manchester, UK.
+excerpt: A review of this year’s PHP North West conference, held in Manchester, UK.
 title: PHP North West 2013 Conference
 ---
 <p class="lead">October marks the calendar for one of the biggest PHP conferences in the UK: <a href="http://conference.phpnw.org.uk/" rel="external">PHP North West in Manchester.